 It's a little piece of teardrop-shaped tissue that hangs from the back of the roof of the mouth.
 During swallowing, the soft palate and the uvula move together to close off the nasopharynx, so helps prevent food and liquid from entering the nasal cavity during swallowing.
 It also secretes saliva to keep mouth hydrated.
 The uvula is also part of gag reflex.
-When something touches this area of soft palate, it could induce gagging or vomiting as a safety feature.
-If uvula senses that something is going down the "wrong way," it course corrects in an effort to avoid choking.
+When something touches uvula or soft palate, it could induce gagging as a safety feature.